Beacon of Hope Primary School Rainwater Catchment System Project – Kenya

 Beacon of Hope Primary School is located 1 kilometer from the Mara Hope Restoration Center in Sekenani Gate.
-The school is a half-sized primary school which teaches kids between the standards of baby class and standard 4.
+The school is a half-sized primary school that teaches kids between the standards of baby class and standard 4.
 There are 6 teachers, 105 enrolled students, and a cook.

-The cook for the school makes lunch in the teachers main office, as construction of a school kitchen is underway and set to be completed next month.
+The cook for the school makes lunch in the teachers’ main office, as construction of a school kitchen is underway and set to be completed next month.
 She uses water bought from water bearers at 80 shillings for 80 liters, and which is usually not clean.

 Several instances of typhoid sprout up every month in the school, causing students to miss up to a week of classes.

 As it stands, there are four latrines to service the entire population, and no handwashing stations.
 This contributes to the problem of maintaining sanitary conditions in a learning environment for small children.

 This project is to build a rainwater catchment system to provide water for all of the needs of the school.

 The system will consist of a set of gutters for the collection of rainwater connected to a water storage tank.
 The water will be used mainly for handwashing and sanitation.
 Water used for cooking and drinking will be boiled first.

 The tank will be acquired from the Kentank company location in Narok town, about two hours away from Sekenani and transported to the site.